dgchrt/vcs/README.md

 Press `ESC` to stop the emulator.

+## Notes

+- **Execution Speed:** The emulator currently runs at the maximum speed allowed by your host CPU.
+There is no internal timing mechanism to match the original VCS clock speed.
+- **Logging Detail:** The debug trace logs every single byte fetch.
+This means for a 3-byte instruction, you will see three lines of output (one for the opcode and two for the operand bytes).
+- **Compatibility:** Only standard 4K ROMs are supported.
+Cartridges with bank-switching or special hardware will not work in the current implementation.

 ## Project History

 This project was originally developed using Borland Turbo C for DOS and has been ported to modern POSIX/Linux environments using standard `termios` for terminal handling.